-Eleven Oaks Realty is proud to present their October 2019 Austin Real Estate Price Report measuring activity in the single family home listings market.
+Eleven Oaks Realty is proud to present their October 2019 Austin Real Estate Price Report measuring activity in the single family home market.

 Austin Median Home Price Up 9%

 The biggest story this month: median home prices in Austin up again this month.
 We sound like a broken record, but month after month, the median price in Austin increases.
 The median price of an Austin home in October 2018 was $385,000 compared to $420,000 in October 2019, up 9% ($35,000) in year over year numbers.
 For another month, Austin home prices are on a significant upswing, which should make home owners happy.

 Median home price helps us see the distribution of homes sold and does not really give us an indication of the increase or decrease in a particular home’s market value.
 To analyze market value, we’d have to take an in depth look at a neighborhood.
 If you’re looking for something like that, please check out our Austin Home Values Report.

 What does this mean to buyers?
 We’ve been doing this report for several years and can count the months where we didn’t see an increase in median price in year over year numbers.
 Some months have seen a bigger increase than others, but we’ve seen steady increases for years.
 And, with the influx of buyers from more expensive housing markets, we don’t see those prices going down any time soon.
 New Austin residents are still amazed at what they can buy here compared to where they came from.
 They’re used to spending a lot more of their monthly income on housing and often they can buy here for less than their rent was where they came from.
 Barring any sort of economic crash, the Austin housing market should continue to pick up steam.
 We aren’t seeing the activity we saw four years ago with multiple offers, overbids and buyers in a frenzy, but we are seeing serious buyers making competitive offers fairly quickly after homes are listed.
 Still a very strong market, however.